 The humans and their huge yellow monster stopped and looked at everyone watching them.
 The news hounds got snarly, but had made no threatening moves and held their ground.
 While Rocky was looking the other way, young Frank ran back to the bush.
 He had no time to say anything and guessed lunch was off.

-‘Hello,’ said a big hairy human, and he bent down and picked me up before I even knew what was happening.
+‘Hello,’ said a big hairy human, and he bent down and picked me up.
 ‘You’re a big fella, aren’t ya?’

 ‘Rocky,’ young Frank whispered, and I knew he thought he’d never see me again.
 I thought I’d never see me again.